 In 1996, Sesh Communications purchased The Cincinnati Herald.

-In 1996, a sales tax increase in Hamilton County was passed to fund the construction of Paycor Stadium and Great American Ball Park.
+In 1996, a sales tax increase was passed in Hamilton County to fund Paycor Stadium and Great American Ball Park.

 In 1998, Keep Cincinnati Beautiful introduced the catchphrase "Don't Trash the 'Nati" as part of a litter-prevention campaign.